Summer Bean Salad Corn Green Beans Limas

 11. dip it:

-After sauteing or roasting, whir in the blender with a little vinegar and olive oil and serve as a dip.
+After sauteing or roasting, whir in the blender with a little vinegar and olive oil, and serve your veggies as a dip.
 Add cooked lentils, beans, chickpeas to stretch or nut butter or tahini to heft it up.
 Sun-dried tomatoes make a great dip, so do roasted red peppers, and need I mention Artichoke Dip?

 12. batter and fry:

 Use a tempura or a beer type batter like the one for my Crispy Vidalia Onion Rings.
 This works best with items like asparagus, summer squash, zucchini, broccoli & cauliflower.
-Par cook the harder vegetables first.
+Par cook (you can blanche them) the harder vegetables first.
 The onion ring batter is light enough to coat edible flowers and tasty enough for fried pickles.

 14. croquettes: